Hailz/HappyFace/README.md

 I finished getting authentication running.
 I did a little more light styling and found images to be used later.
 I started working on getting the search information from my form and submitting it to my API.

 # Day 3
+Finished selecting what API data I wanted to keep and work with.
+Started working on saving products to the vanity.

 # Technologies Used